Computing Multiple Image Reconstructions with a Single Hypernetwork: Experiments

 \subsection{Model Details}

 This work presents a general strategy for computing hyperparameter-agnostic reconstructions with a single model, which is applicable to any main network architecture.
-In this work, the main network $M_\theta$ is a commonly-used Unet architecture~\cite{unet} adapted for reconstruction, where the network input is a 2-channel, complex-valued input and the network output is a single-channel, real-valued output.
+In this work, the main network $M_\theta$ is a commonly-used Unet architecture~\citep{unet} adapted for reconstruction, where the network input is a 2-channel, complex-valued input and the network output is a single-channel, real-valued output.
 A hidden channel dimension of $32$ is used for all layers, resulting in a total main network parameter count of $149,409$.

-We expect the conclusions drawn in this work to hold for any deep learning-based main network.
+Since $M_\theta$ receives noisy images as input, this network can be viewed as a post-processing network preceded by an optional model-based inversion step (e.g. applying the inverse Fourier transform to under-sampled measurements), which is a common reconstruction pipeline in the literature~\citep{jin2017deepconvolutional,kang2017lowdose,wang2021jointoptimization}.
+We expect the conclusions drawn in this work to hold for any deep learning-based main network, particularly state-of-the-art unrolled networks~\citep{monga2019algorithmunrolling}.

 The hypernetwork $H_\phi$ consists of a 5-layer fully-connected (FC) architecture with intermediate LeakyReLUs.
-The input to the network is the number of coefficients, and the hidden dimension and output dimension are of size $d$.
+The input to the network is the number of hyperparameters, and the hidden dimension and output dimension are of size $d$.
 Each convolution layer in the main network takes as input the $d$-dimensional output embedding of the hypernetwork and linearly projects it to the size of the kernel and bias, where the parameters of the projection are learned.
 We treat the hypernetwork and the main network as a single, large network, and refer to the overall model as HyperRecon.
 We experiment with hypernetwork hidden dimensions $d \in \{4, 32, 128\}$, and refer to them as HyperRecon-\{S, M, L\}, respectively.
-We used a batch size of 32 and the Adam optimizer for all models~\cite{kingma2017adam}.
+We used a batch size of 32 and the Adam optimizer for all models~\citep{kingma2017adam}.

 All training and testing experiments were performed on a machine equipped with an Intel Xeon Gold 6126 processor and an NVIDIA Titan Xp GPU.
 All models were implemented in Pytorch.
 Table~\ref{tab:times} outlines the training time, inference time, and number of parameters for all models used in experiments.
+We train each model until the loss converges on the validation set, typically for 1000 epochs.